Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Stochastic Reformulations of Linear Systems

 where $\alpha_i=1/\|\mA_{i:}^\top\|_{\mB^{-1}}^{2}$ for $i=1,2,\dots,m$.
 If $\mA$ has nonzero rows, then $\Exp{\mH}\succ 0$. \end{example}

 In this paper we reformulate the linear system~\eqref{eq:linear_system} as the {\em stochastic optimization problem}

-Under Assumption~\ref{ass:H_finite}, the expectation in \eqref{eq:min_f} is finite for all $x$, and hence $f$ is well defined.
+Under Assumption~\ref{ass:H_finite}, it is straightforward to check that the expectation in \eqref{eq:min_f} is finite for all $x$, and hence $f$ is well defined.
 The following is a direct consequence of Lemma~\ref{lem:all_sort_of_stuff_is_equal}.
 We shall use these formulas throughout the paper.